-Over the years, Google has faced numerous complaints about its search function.
-For example, there’s the use of dark patterns to get users to click on ads, or the censored version released to comply with Chinese regulations.
+Over the years, Google has faced numerous complaints about its search functionality.
+For example, there’s the use of dark patterns to get users to click on ads, or the censored version that was almost released to comply with Chinese regulations.

-After a $5bn fine for the way Google promoted apps on the Android OS, the company allowed different search engines to be installed as default apps on its devices in Europe.
-It did so to meet EU regulations, but by proposing an auction, with spots going to the highest bidders, its methods still raised eyebrows.
+After a $5 billion fine for the way Google promoted apps on the Android OS, the company allowed different search engines to be installed as default apps on its devices in Europe.
+It did so to meet EU regulations – but by proposing an auction, with places going to the highest bidders, its methods still raised eyebrows.

-Given their strong stance, it’s only fair that we add Ecosia to our list of recommendations.
-It uses ad revenue from searches to plant trees, so are hard to ignore if you’re looking for an ethical option.
-Founded in 2009, the browser is completely free, and the company aims to bring reforestation to those who need it most.
-To date, it has planted over 69 million trees and counting, as well as helping coffee farmers in Colombia and protecting orangutan habitat, among other projects.
+Given the strength of its stance, it’s only fair that we add Ecosia to our list of recommendations.
+It uses ad revenue from searches to plant trees, so is hard to ignore if you’re looking for an ethical option.
+Founded in 2009, the browser is completely free, and the company aims to bring reforestation to those areas which need it most.
+To date, it has planted over 69 million trees and counting, as well as protecting orangutan habitats and helping coffee farmers in Colombia, among other projects.

-It’s self-hosted, and there’s no user tracking or user profiling.
-Searx protects the privacy of its users in multiple ways, regardless of type (private/public).
+It’s self-hosted, and there’s no tracking or profiling of users.
+Searx protects the privacy of its users in multiple ways, regardless of whether they are public or private.
 Removal of private data from search requests comes in three forms: